 1. Paint on architectural details

 For a rustic, homespun feel, clad walls in irregular-width planks and paint on decorative details.
 Using the same mustard yellow for the faux dado rail border and the stencilled frieze helps to bring the space together.

 2. Treat wall panelling like a piece of art

 Without a focal point, such as a fireplace, modern rooms can lack character.
 One way to address this is by creating a feature wall of decorative panelling.
 Setting it in a wooden frame elevated the panels into artwork and the wood theme continues here in the choice of furniture.

-Panelling does not need to look period or rustic, as this modern bedroom scheme shows.
-Painting the stacks of square Jacobean-inspired panelling in a dark hue creates the perfect backdrop to offset strong pieces of furniture and accents of colour.
+Panelling ideas for walls do not need to look period or rustic, as this modern bedroom scheme shows.
+Painting the stacks of square Jacobean-inspired panelling in a dark hue creates the perfect backdrop to offset strong pieces of furniture and accents of color.